 In the past six months, for instance, the Programme has been the means of introducing a new pathway for suspected skin cancer cases.
 The teledermatology scheme enables GPs to receive speedier expert input without the need for patients to attend unnecessary clinic appointments.

 GPs use specialist equipment to take photos of the concerning lesion, which are then securely transmitted to a dermatologist via specialist software.
-Within 48 hours, the hospital consultant will have reported back – either reassuring that the lesion is benign and so no secondary care appointment needed, or inviting the patient in for a face to face consultation.
+Within 48 hours, the hospital consultant will have reported back – either reassuring that the lesion is benign and so no secondary care appointment is needed or inviting the patient in for a face-to-face consultation.

 The new pathway is said to already be freeing up capacity and improving patient care, and the collaborative spirit in which it was born continues – early work has begun to spread the approach across the rest of the West Yorkshire and Harrogate region.